-3. Compliance risks related to non-compliance with legislation and regulations
+3. Compliance risks related to non-compliance with legislation and (internal) regulations

 Strategic risk analysis

-Identification of strategic risks, based on the strategic targets and key performance indicators within the five strategic pillars: Tenants, Participants (Equity), Portfolio, Organisation and Funding (Debt).
-These strategic targets and risks are based on the five-year Business Plan, subject to approval each year in December by Vesteda’s Participants, and actual developments.
+Identification of strategic risks, based on the strategic targets and key performance indicators within the three strategic pillars: economic value, social value and organisation.
+These strategic targets and risks are based on the five-year Business Plan, subject to approval by Vesteda’s Participants each year in December, and actual developments;

 In alignment with the key characteristics of Vesteda as a Core INREV fund, with a conservative funding policy focusing only on residential real estate in the Netherlands, limited risks or a cautious approach is necessary for Vesteda’s strategic targets (risk aversion of mostly 2, partly 2-3).

-Classification of identified risks based on impact (high – low) and to what extent the risk is manageable (manageable to a large extent – not manageable).
+Classification of identified risks based on impact (high – low) and to what extent the risk is manageable (ranging from largely manageable – not manageable);

 Defining the internal controls (taken or to be implemented) for each of the identified risks, the required level of effectiveness for these controls and the relevant key performance indicators to monitor effectiveness.